alt-chill/cargo-vendor-checksum/README.md

 ```
 cargo-vendor-checksum --all
 ```
-This comman could take a lot of time to complete.
+This command could take a lot of time to complete.